 According to Jean-Yves Camus and Nicolas Lebourg, the neo-fascist ideology emerged in 1942, after Nazi Germany invaded the USSR and decided to reorient its propaganda on a Europeanist ground.

-In 1943, after Italy faced multiple military failures, the complete reliance and subordination of Italy to Germany, the Allied invasion of Italy and the corresponding international humiliation, Mussolini was removed as head of government and arrested on the order of King Victor Emmanuel III.
+In 1943, after Italy faced multiple military failures, Mussolini was removed as head of government and arrested on the order of King Victor Emmanuel III, who proceeded to dismantle the Fascist state and declared Italy's switching of allegiance to the Allied side.
+Mussolini was later rescued by German forces.

-In 1944, George Orwell noted that the term "fascist" had been used to denigrate diverse positions "in internal politics", and that while fascism is "a political and economic system" that was inconvenient to define, "as used, the word 'Fascism' is almost entirely meaningless."
+In 1944, George Orwell noted that the term "fascist" had been used to denigrate diverse positions "in internal politics" and that it was inconvenient to define.

 On 28 April 1945, Mussolini was captured and executed by Italian communist partisans.
 On 30 April 1945, Hitler committed suicide.

-Beginning in November 1945, the International Military Tribunal convened in Nuremberg, lasting through 1949, to try numerous Nazi political, military, and economic leaders for war crimes.
+Beginning in November 1945, an International Military Tribunal was convened in Nuremberg to try Nazi leaders for war crimes.

-After being rescued by German forces, Mussolini led the German client state, the Italian Social Republic, from 1943 to 1945.
-Nazi Germany faced multiple losses and steady Soviet and Western Allied offensives from 1943 to 1945.
+From 1943 to 1945, Nazi Germany faced multiple losses and steady Soviet and Western Allied offensives.

 In 1946, George Orwell wrote that "'Fascism' has now no meaning except in so far as it signifies something not desirable."

-The International Military Tribunal convened in Nuremberg, lasting through 1949, concluded, with numerous Nazi political, military, and economic leaders were tried and convicted of war crimes.
+The International Military Tribunal in Nuremberg, which began in November 1945, lasted through 1949.
+Numerous Nazi political, military and economic leaders were tried and convicted of war crimes.

-In 1981, Jean Baudrillard interprets fascism as a "political aesthetic of death" and a vehement countermovement against the increasing rationalism, secularism, and pacifism of the modern Western world, in his book Simulacra and Simulation.
+In 1981, Jean Baudrillard interpreted fascism in Simulacra and Simulation as a political aesthetic of death and a countermovement against rationalism, secularism, and pacifism.

 In 2000, Richard Griffiths of the University of Wales wrote that "fascism" is the "most misused, and over-used word, of our times".

-In 2003, historian Adrian Lyttelton wrote about the expansion of Fascism in rural areas, stimulated and directed by the reaction of farmers and landowners against the peasant leagues of Socialists and Catholics.
+In 2003, historian Adrian Lyttelton wrote: "The expansion of Fascism in the rural areas was stimulated and directed by the reaction of the farmers and landowners against the peasant leagues of both Socialists and Catholics."

 In 2008, AN joined Forza Italia in Berlusconi's new party The People of Freedom.

-In 2017, the Unite the Right rally, saw marchers come together from a variety of far-right groups and movements, including members of the alt-right, neo-Confederates, neo-fascists, white nationalists, neo-Nazis, Klansmen, and far-right militias.
+In 2017, the Unite the Right rally brought together marchers from various far-right groups and movements, including members of the alt-right, neo-Confederates, neo-fascists, white nationalists, neo-Nazis, Klansmen, and far-right militias.

-In 2018, Jason Stanley defined fascism in his book "How Fascism Works: The Politics of Us and Them".
+In 2018, Jason Stanley's book "How Fascism Works: The Politics of Us and Them" was published, providing a definition of fascism.

-On 7 October 2020, Athens Appeals Court announced verdicts for 68 defendants, including the party's political leadership.
+On 7 October 2020, the Athens Appeals Court announced verdicts for 68 defendants, including the party's political leadership.
 Nikolaos Michaloliakos and six other prominent members and former members of parliament (MPs) were found guilty of running a criminal organization.
-Guilty verdicts were delivered on charges of murder, attempted murder, and violent attacks on immigrants and left-wing political opponents.

-As of 2020, recent global events, including the COVID-19 pandemic and the 2020 United States racial unrest, have substantiated Jason Stanley's concerns about how fascist rhetoric is showing up in politics and policies around the world.
+As of 2020, Jason Stanley notes that recent global events, including the COVID-19 pandemic and the 2020–2022 United States racial unrest, have substantiated his concern about how fascist rhetoric is showing up in politics and policies around the world.

 In 2023, Oleg Orlov, the chairman of the Board of Human Rights Center "Memorial", claimed that Russia under Vladimir Putin had descended into fascism and that the army is committing "mass murder".